 Hurricane Maria destroyed an extremely fragile power grid for Puerto Ricans, impacting the standard of living, from education to health and economic development.
 Rural communities face the biggest challenges.
 A return to normalcy is a long way away.

 One year later, lack of access to consistent power in rural communities like Yabucoa will never be the same.
 There are many communities like this in Puerto Rico… hard-to-reach, rugged mountain neighborhoods that will always struggle to have access to traditional resources, mostly energy and clean water.
 This means that when nighttime comes, the ability to live a normal life slows down dramatically… children can’t study easily, parents have challenges preparing healthy meals, families have reduced ability to engage and interact.

 OHorizons specializes in developing simple solutions to some of the world’s most difficult problems.
 Since shortly after Hurricane Maria wrecked havoc on Puerto Rico through the end of 2018, we worked with last mile communities in Puerto Rico to implement stop-gap solutions while long-term solutions to energy needs are deployed.
-Our solar-powered tools have provided a reliable alternative, supplying lighting, refrigeration, home cooling, cellular recharging, and more.
+Our solar-powered tools provided a reliable alternative, supplying lighting, refrigeration, home cooling, cellular recharging, and more.
 And our water purification filters ensured that anyone had access to clean water.